xbeat/Machine-Learning/README.md

 A decorator is a design pattern in Python that allows modifying the behavior of functions or classes without directly changing their source code.
 Decorators provide a clean and elegant way to wrap additional functionality around existing code, following the principle of separation of concerns.

+## Why Boosting Models Use Decision Trees

+Understanding Base Learners in Boosting

+Boosting algorithms can work with various base learners, not just decision trees.
+This introductory implementation demonstrates how to create a simple boosting framework that accepts different types of base learners, showing the flexibility of the boosting concept.

 ## Strategies to Address Overfitting in Neural Networks

 Understanding Overfitting in Neural Networks